OctopusDeploy/blog/blog/2023-09/global-deployments-without-automation/index.md

 ## How the deployments would work without automation

-There a couple of options for delivering software like this without automation.
+There are a couple of options for delivering software like this without automation.

 ### Travel to each location regularly

-I hope you like flying, as you'd need to tour all 3 regions to help your customers keep their software updated.
+Hopefully you like flying, as you'd need to tour all 3 regions to help your customers keep their software updated.
 Traveling and installing the software yourself would be the safest bet to ensure updates happen correctly every time.

 Jet lag and time away from home aside, you'd have other problems too.
 There could be language barriers as you arrange access to adjacent systems or find suitable times for downtime or cutover.
 You could struggle to communicate problems properly if your work has a hitch.